hyrtx/NORTH/README.md

 	is_nullable,
 	column_default
 FROM information_schema.columns
-WHERE
-	table_schema NOT IN ('information_schema', 'pg_catalog')
+WHERE table_schema NOT IN ('information_schema', 'pg_catalog')
-	AND table_name IN ('orders', 'order_details', 'products', 'customers') ORDER BY
+ORDER BY
 	table_name,
 	ordinal_position;
 ```

+By inspecting the tables and its columns, we can define the tables that we will use in the analysis:

+1. **orders**
+2. **order_details**
+3. **products**
+4. **customers**

 The `is_nullable` column allows us to check which variables accept `NULL` values.
-From this, we were able to generate some valuable information about the tables:
+From this, we were able to generate some valuable information about the tables of interest:

 - **orders**
     - With the exception of `order_id`, all the other columns are nullable.
-This is very dangerous, because it means that we can have an order without any information other than the id.
+This is dangerous, because it means that we can have an order without any information other than the id.
 - **order_details**
     - There is no column that accepts `NULL` values in the table.
 - **products**